The Dakotas (band)

-The Dakotas are a group of British musicians, which initially convened as a backing band in Manchester, England.
-Their original vocalist was Pete McLaine who Brian Epstein replaced with the singer Billy J. Kramer, a Liverpudlian who was the lead vocalist for the group during the 1960s.
-In the U.S., they are regarded as part of the British Invasion.
+The Dakotas was a group of British musicians, which initially convened as a backing band in Manchester, England.
+They originally backed club singer Pete Maclaine, but after signing to Brian Epstein, he had Maclaine replaced with the singer Billy J. Kramer, a Liverpudlian who the band backed during the 1960s, performing on two UK number ones sung by Kramer.
+The band also recorded singles by themselves, usually instrumental.
+In North America, they are regarded as part of the British Invasion.

-Career
+The lineup that recorded on Kramer's hit records was guitar players Mike Maxfield and Robin McDonald, bassist Ray Jones, and drummer Tony Mansfield.
+Kramer stopped working with the Dakotas in 1967 and by the time they disbanded in 1968, the band was a trio of McDonald on bass, guitarist Mick Green and drummer Frank Farley.
+The Dakotas reformed in 1989, and in 2004, performed the music for the comedy show Max and Paddy's Road to Nowhere.
+By the time the Dakotas disbanded again 2021, the band had no original members, as Maxfield suffered a stroke and retired from performing in 2004.

+History

+Origins: 1962—1963

 The group's name arose from an engagement at the Plaza Ballroom in Oxford Street, Manchester.
-Their manager asked the group to return the next week dressed as Indians and called the Dakotas, founded in September 1960 by rhythm guitarist Robin MacDonald, with Bryn Jones on lead guitar; Tony Bookbinder (Elkie Brooks older brother, also known as Tony Mansfield) on drums, and Ian Fraser on bass.
-Ray Jones joined the band as bassist replacing Ian Fraser, and Mike Maxfield joined the band in February 1962 as lead guitarist replacing Bryn Jones after being with a Manchester band called the Coasters.
-The group first backed Pete MacLaine (February 1962 – January 1963).
+Their manager asked the group to return the next week dressed as Indians and called the Dakotas, founded in September 1960 by rhythm guitarist Robin MacDonald (born 18 July 1943, Nairn, Scotland, died 9 September 2015), with Bryn Jones on lead guitar; Tony Mansfield (born Anthony Bookbinder, 28 May 1943, Salford, Lancashire / Elkie Brooks older brother) on drums, and Ian Fraser on bass.
+Ray Jones (born Raymond Jones, 22 October 1939, Oldham, Lancashire – died 20 January 2000) joined the band as bassist replacing Ian Fraser, and Mike Maxfield joined the band in February 1962 as lead guitarist replacing Bryn Jones after being with a Manchester band called the Coasters.

+Backing Billy J. Kramer: 1963—1967

+The group first backed Pete MacLaine (born 1942) between February 1962 and January 1963.
 However, Brian Epstein, who was managing Billy J. Kramer, made the Dakotas an offer to become Kramer's backing band, which they accepted.
 Epstein insisted the name was "Billy J Kramer with the Dakotas", not "...and...".
 The group and Billy J Kramer then went to Hamburg to perfect their act.

 In addition to backing Kramer on his hits, the group itself is perhaps best known for their instrumental single called "The Cruel Sea", a composition of Maxfield that reached No.18 in the UK singles chart in July 1963.
 The track was re-titled "The Cruel Surf" in the U.S., and was subsequently covered by the Ventures.

 The band released "Magic Carpet" by George Martin in September 1963.
 It was not a hit.
 Their next single, "Oyeh" (November 1964), was not a chart success either.